 Sovereigns do default, and foreign investors in their debt suffer losses as a result.
-This how Donald Powell (at the time Chairman of the FDIC) described Argentina's crisis:
+This is how Donald Powell (at the time Chairman of the FDIC) described Argentina's crisis:

 Argentina's problems originated with overspending.
 After three years of rising fiscal deficits and unemployment, in 1999 foreign investors began to seriously question Argentina's ability to rein in its spending and repay its obligations under the peso-dollar peg.
 Argentina's country risk premium began to rise, leading domestic and foreign investors to pull money out of the country in massive country-wide bank runs.
 After IMF loan packages and debt swaps proved ineffective in stemming the exodus... the Argentine government resorted to restrictions on bank withdrawals and the largest sovereign default in history.
 Finally, in January 2002, Argentina suspended the peso-dollar peg.
+27

 Where sovereign debtors find difficulty in meeting their commitments on existing debt obligations they may reschedule or restructure their debt, negotiating for changes in the terms of the debt.
-Ecuador announced in December 2008 that it planned to default on debt which it regarded as immoral.
-After Argentina declared a moratorium which affected bond issues, bondholders sued Argentina in federal district court in the US and moved to certify a class action.
-Argentina argued that "the only really effective way to resolve a sovereign debt crisis ... is through voluntary debt restructuring." and that " to the extent bond litigation is expanded from suits by individual bondholders ... into one or more class actions, this will serve as a disincentive to participating in the debt restructuring effort and will interfere with that effort."
-Despite this
+Ecuador announced in December 2008 that it planned to default on debt which it regarded as immoral.28 Some argue that such defaults should be regarded as legitimate under some circumstances, and there is a literature on "odious debt".29 After Argentina declared a moratorium which affected bond issues, bondholders30 sued Argentina in federal district court in the US and moved to certify a class action.31 Argentina argued that "the only really effective way to resolve a sovereign debt crisis ... is through voluntary debt restructuring." and that "to the extent bond litigation is expanded from suits by individual bondholders ... into one or more class actions, this will serve as a disincentive to participating in the debt restructuring effort and will interfere with that effort."32 Despite this argument the court certified the class.
+In 2004 Argentina announced proposed terms of a restructuring of its debt and the debt restructuring plan was carried out in early 2005.33 Many bondholders were unhappy about Argentina's offer.34 A number of